EUCAIM/Glossary/2-Glossary.md

 ### Cloud

-Network of computing facilities providing remote data storage and processing services through the internet [[10]](3-References.md#ref-10).
+Network of computing facilities providing remote data storage and processing services through the internet [[11]](3-References.md#ref-11).

 ### Cloud computing

-Paradigm for enabling network access to a scalable and elastic pool of shareable physical or virtual resources with administration on-demand [[11]](3-References.md#ref-11).
+Paradigm for enabling network access to a scalable and elastic pool of shareable physical or virtual resources with administration on-demand [[12]](3-References.md#ref-12).

 ### Collaboration Agreement (ColA)

 Document that expresses the willingness of the Parties to collaborate by establishing an overarching framework to facilitate interaction and exchange of information between them.

-### Collection (Imaging Collection)
+Collection (Imaging Collection)

 An aggregation of one or more datasets of medical images registered in the catalogue.

-Collection Explorer: Please refer to [User’s Library](#user’s-library)
+Collection Explorer: refer to [User’s Library](#user’s-library)

 ### Common Data Model (CDM)